 Embedded credit is an alternative means to earn high school credit.
 County boards of education shall provide alternative means for students to earn high school credit which permits a student who masters the approved content standards for a credit bearing high school course that are embedded within a second course to receive credit for both courses.

-The West Virginia legislators provided funding to employ certified Math and Language arts teachers in all career technical education centers and multi-county centers.
+The West Virginia legislators provided funding to employ certified Math and Language Arts teachers in all career technical education centers and multi-county centers.
 These teachers will continue to align the CTE skill sets and state academic College and Career Ready academic standards and work in CTE programs to integrate academic standards into the CTE curriculum.
 Several programs have embedded credit opportunities for students within the CTE curriculum.
-Comprehensive professional development is ongoing through Southern Regional Education Board (SREB).
+Comprehensive professional development is ongoing through the Southern Regional Education Board (SREB).

 Anytime a West Virginia employer needs specific training that our CTE centers can accommodate, our office will work with that employer and develop a specific program customized to the needs of the individual employer that covers the desired training objectives.
 Partnerships between employers and the WVDE CTE Office are listed here.